Toyota aims to spice up cars with new development methods

-TOYOTA CITY, Japan, April 9 (Reuters) - Toyota Motor Corp unveiled on Monday a new framework for vehicle development aimed at making its cars more appealing, while cutting costs by at least 30 percent through the use of more shared parts.
+TOYOTA CITY, Japan (Reuters) - Toyota Motor Corp (7203.T) unveiled on Monday a new framework for vehicle development aimed at making its cars more appealing, while cutting costs by at least 30 percent through the use of more shared parts.

 Since taking the helm three years ago, Chief Executive Akio Toyoda has sought to steer Toyota’s focus back to making better products, blaming unchecked sales growth in the run-up to the financial crisis for its penchant for building popular but unexciting cars.